MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Sensitive_Information_Types.md

 - Create EDM-based classification data source
 - Create keyword dictionary
 - Work with custom sensitive information types

+## Task 1 – Create custom sensitive information types

+In this task, you'll create a new custom sensitive information type that recognizes the pattern of employee IDs near the keywords "Employee" and "ID".

 1. You should still be logged into Client 1 VM (SC-400-CL1) as the **SC-400-CL1\admin** account.